focusszh/saddle-point-in-HHG/README.md

 # saddle-point-in-HHG
 Here we show an example of how to solve the saddle point method equations in python in certain condition and the comparison with the semi-classical three steps model.

+When you treat the HHG process (light-matter interaction) quantumly instead of semi-classical you will encounter TDSE which is nasty while numerically solving it.
+This is when saddle point comes in.
+The general idea of saddle point method is that $a^b$

 ##Condition

 ```python